dolbeysystems/fusion-cac-web-docs/content/administrative-user-guide/user-reports/_index.md

 accounts that have a DRG Weight - This report only includes submitted inpatient accounts with a DRG Weight.

-> [!info] Notes
+> [!info] Total Groups
+> Totals are displayed differently based on the facility filter and the number of facilities
+> returned by the report.
+>
-> - If there is no filter on facility and more than one facility is included, an additional "All Facilities"
+> - If there is **no filter on facility and more than one facility is in the report**, an additional "All Facilities"
 > group is appended that calculates the case mix for each financial class across all facilities.
-> - If there is any filter on facility and more than one facility is included, an additional "Combined
+> - If there is **any filter on facility and more than one facility is included in the report**, an additional "Combined
 > Facilities" group is appended that calculates the case mix index for each financial class across
 > the filtered facilities.
-> - If only one facility appears in the report, there is no "All Facilities" or "Combined Facilities" group.
+> - If **only one facility appears in the report**, there is no "All Facilities" or "Combined Facilities" group.

+> [!note] Blank Field Values
-> - Blank facilities or financial classes are displayed as an empty string to be consistent with other reports.
+> Blank facilities or financial classes are displayed as an empty string to be consistent with other reports.

 ![Report](image-378.jpg)